exercism/scala/exercises/practice/robot-name/.approaches/random-add-to-used-names/content.md

 added to the `Set` of used names and is returned from the method.

 Other variations of this approach could generate the numeric part of the name as one number instead of three separate digits.
-Still, this particular variation, even with the collision with used names, can finish all the tests, incuding generating all 676,000 unique names, in about five seconds.
+Still, this particular variation, even with the collision with used names, can finish all the tests, including generating all 676,000 unique names, in about five seconds.

 [mutable-set]: https://www.scala-lang.org/api/2.13.6/scala/collection/mutable/Set.html